prikhi/hkhue/README.md

 A Haskell library & application for controlling Philips Hue lights.

+## Status

+There is a shell of a daemon & CLI client, you can currently:

+* Set the brightness of a specific light
+* Set the brightness & color of all lights using an RGB value.

 ## Ideas

 Dunno exactly what I want but probably most of this: